amrOmran89/Bluetooth-LowEnergy_iOS_Swift_4/README.md

 3- Connect to device.<br />
 4- Ask device for services.<br />
 5- Ask service for characteristics.<br />
-6- Write t0, read from or get notified.
+6- Write to, read from or get notified.